apache/druid/examples/quickstart/jupyter-notebooks/druidapi/README.md

 * REST client: `rest_client.post_json('/druid/v2/sql', sql_request)`
 * SQL Client: `sql_client.show(sql)`, where `sql` is the query text

 In general, you have to provide the all the details for the Requests library.
 The REST client handles the low-level repetitious bits.
-The Python clients provide methods that encapsulate the specifics of the URLS and return formats.
+The Python clients provide methods that encapsulate the specifics of the URLs and return formats.

 ## Constants